 Flock provides a faster way for teams to communicate.
 It enables teams to discuss, share ideas, and make quicker decisions on shared projects.
-The app works on Windows, Mac OS, and Linux, and this brief tutorial is going to show students and new users how to install it on Ubuntu 16.04 / 17.10 and 18.04 desktops.
+The app works on Windows, Mac OS, and Linux, and this brief tutorial will show students and new users how to install it on Ubuntu 16.04 / 17.10 and 18.04 desktops.

-Flock brings teams together to collaborate on projects and is probably one of the best group collaboration software and messaging platform available.
+Flock brings teams together to collaborate on projects and is probably one of the best group collaboration software and messaging platform.

-Whether you’re a small or large enterprise, Flock can help your team communicate and collaborate, and these conversations will be available on the desktop, mobile devices, and everywhere you have Flock installed.
+Whether you’re a small or large enterprise, Flock can help your team communicate and collaborate.
+These conversations will be available on the desktop, mobile devices, and everywhere you have Flock installed.

 Flock has almost everything your team might need to boost productivity.
 So, if you need a platform that fosters collaboration, you may want to give Flock and try.